neelfutane/Django-Project-Bookstore/README.md

 - **CI/CD**: Jenkins

 🐳 Docker & Jenkins CI/CD
-This project includes full Docker support for containerized deployment and a Jenkinsfile for automation:
+-This project includes full Docker support for containerized deployment and a Jenkinsfile for automation:

 📦 Docker Usage
-Build and run the containers:
+-Build and run the containers:
-bash :
+-bash :
 docker-compose up --build
-The app will be accessible at: http://localhost:8000/
+-The app will be accessible at: http://localhost:8000/

 🔄 Jenkins CI/CD
-A Jenkins pipeline is configured to:
+-A Jenkins pipeline is configured to:

-Pull the latest code from GitHub
+-Pull the latest code from GitHub
-Build Docker containers
+-Build Docker containers
-Run the app
+-Run the app
-This ensures automatic build and deployment on every push to the main branch.
+-This ensures automatic build and deployment on every push to the main branch.